cfhirsch/adventofcode2023/README.md

 Solving both parts was straightforward; split each line into the list of samples, use a regex to determine number and color of blocks, then apply whatever logic was applicable to each part.

+- Dec 3 (Part One only)

+A little more involved than the previous two days.
+I loaded the input into a char array, then walked through line by line.
+Booleans keep track of whether (i) we are building up a digit and (ii) whether the digit we're building is next to a symbol.